View Emanuele Damonte's Obituary on SFGate.com and share memories

 His favorite place in the world, though, was the Damonte family property, "The Hubcap Ranch" in Pope Valley.
 There Midge could fulfill his inner farmer and rancher, growing grapes and fruit trees and enjoying the warm sunny days in the valley.

-Midge volunteered for many community organizations, such as The , Second Harvest, Oddfellows, and St. Vincent De Paul Society to name a few.
+Midge volunteered for many community organizations, such as The American Cancer Society, Second Harvest, Oddfellows, and St. Vincent De Paul Society to name a few.

 Vigil and visitation will take place on Friday, January 10, 2020 from 6:00-8:00pm at Garden Chapel in South San Francisco.
 Funeral mass and Celebration of Life services will be held at 10:00am on Saturday, January 11, 2020 at Saint Veronica Church in South San Francisco.